How Does Medicare Work?

-This number, MAGI, is used to determine your Medicare Part B premium.
+This number, MAGI, is used to determine your Medicare Part B & D premiums.
 If you are collecting Social Security, the premium is deducted from your benefits.
 If you have not started Social Security, you will receive a quarterly invoice for the premiums.

 As you near retirement, sometimes there are ways to manage your MAGI to keep it from crossing into the next threshold.
 Managing MAGI means planning a few years ahead as to how much you will take out of an IRA or 401(k).
 It also means managing capital gains or losses as well as other types of investment income in a smart way to manage when it is reported on your tax return.